-- Only varsity level teams can practice or have a game if the weather advisories and warning have been cancelled and the roads are plowed by 12p.m.
+Only varsity level teams can practice or have a game if the weather advisories and warning have been canceled and the roads are plowed by 12p.m.
 Practices on these days are considered voluntary due to the fact that some students live in areas where the road commission cannot get to by 12p.m.
+All practices and games on these days must be approved by the Athletic Director.